 - Angular provides its applications with the ability to load faster with new component routers and single page application (SPA) support.

 - Creating templates in Angular is also done with highly customized code.

 - Full-stack development: This framework also provides testing (Jasmine and Karma for unit testing), accessibility, automation, and supports full-stack development with Express JS, Node.JS, and MongoDB.

 - High Productivity: The angular framework provides a better yet, simple and powerful syntax for templates, CLIs, and IDEs to increase the productivity of any application development.

 - UI views can be developed easily and rapidly using Angular's powerful templates.

-- Intellisense and smart code completion IDEs, along with error detection editors, make development smart and efficient.
+- Intellisense and intelligent code completion IDEs and error detection editors make development smart and efficient.